NPR's newsroom shrinks through buyouts and layoffs

 "People love science," NPR Science Correspondent Nell Greenfieldboyce, who was laid off Wednesday, says in an interview for this story.
 "It's such a break from the political and economic and often grim news to have something more inspiring and curiosity-driven.
 I thought it was a great blessing to have the opportunity to give that to people."

 Greenfieldboyce has been reporting for NPR since 2005.
-She says she is philosophical about her own departure as the threat of layoffs have loomed over her three decades in journalism.
+She says she is philosophical about her own departure as the threat of layoffs has loomed over her three decades in journalism.

 "NPR has a great science team.
 I hope they keep continuing that.
 And emphasizing that," Greenfieldboyce says.
 "They have a plan and I think Tommy [Evans] has got good instincts.
 He's obviously a good news person.